NataliaCzeladka/celestial-buddies/README.md

 ### Frameworks, Libraries and Programs Used

-- [Am I responsive?](https://ui.dev/amiresponsive) - used to check the site's responsiveness and to create mockups.
 - [Balsamiq](https://balsamiq.com/wireframes/) - used to create mobile, tablet and desktop wireframes.
 - [Bootstrap v5.3](https://getbootstrap.com/) - used to assist with responsiveness by utilizing its layout elements.
 - [CodeAnywhere](https://app.codeanywhere.com/) - used as cloud IDE to write, edit and save the code.